FredericGariepy/LighthouseLabs/PKM/W4/D5/Project/Report.md

 meaning, up until MSSP response. \
 Communication templates and directives are found as required along the playbook workflow.

+The playbook was build with a generic NIST incident response checklist (NIST, n.d.), \
+populated with procedures from Google cloud's phishing playbook (Google Cloud, n.d.), \
+and
+(NIST, n.d.)
+(Wagner, n.d.)

 To best enjoy this case, imagine that you are a fresh SOC analyst 1. \
 Find your location in the organizational chart, look at your EIR handbook, \
 follow the proceedures in the phishing playbook.